gabrielspmoreira/agentic_paper_review_adk/README.md

 adk web agents/
 ```

-P.s.
-If you are using Google Cloud Shell, click in the *Web Preview* button at top right of Cloud Shell and click in *Change Port* if needed (e.g. 8000) and then click in *Preview on port 8000*.
+*Note*: If you are using Google Cloud Shell, click in the *Web Preview* button at top right of Cloud Shell and click in *Change Port* if needed (e.g. 8000) and then click in *Preview on port 8000*.

 2. When the browser loads, the ADK Web UI webapp will be presented.
-3. Select in the top-left of the webapp one of the available agents: `single_reviewer`, `review_commitee`.
+3. Select in the top-left of the webapp one of the available agents: `single_reviewer` or `review_commitee`.
 4. On the right panel, type *I would like to submit this paper to KDD*, click in the attachment button to attach a paper PDF and press enter to  submit.
 After some seconds/minutes, the reviews and meta-review will be generated.
 ![image](images/single_reviewer_01.png)
 *Note*: If the agent answer is not shown in the chat panel, select the `State` tab in the top-left, and you will be able to see the answer under the `review` state (`output_key` set for the agent).